 The final course catalog with schedule and class locations will be published in February/March for the following summer semester and in August/September for the following winter semester.
-You can always have a look at the course catalogue from the previous year, because similar courses are offered every year.
+You can always takea look at the course catalogue from the previous year, because similar courses are offered every year.

-If you miss some information on C@MPUS or have questions regarding the courses, please do not worry.
+If after checking C@MPUS you still need more information or have questions regarding the courses, please do not worry.
 The Office of International Affairs arranges student counseling prior to the semester start.
 An academic advisor will provide you with detailed course information as soon as you are in Stuttgart.

 We only accept language certificates that conform wih the European Reference Frame.
 The certificates may be issued or converted by your home university or by a language school (e.g. Goethe-Institut).

 We accept the following language certificates: IELTS, TOEFL, TOEIC, Cambridge Certificate.

 We also accept certificates of passed exams at your university's language center.

 After your arrival in Stuttgart